UAE: Grocery shopping? Here are 9 ways to cut costs, save money

 Buying in bulk helps us save money, but sometimes we end up buying things we don't really need just because they're on sale.

 Grocery sales and discounts are designed to help us save on bills, but sometimes we end up losing money when we buy kilos of fruits and vegetables we'll end up throwing away, anyway.
-When we buy discounted buy-3 get-1items, sometimes we end up throwing them because we didn't check the expiration date.
+When we buy discounted buy-3-get-1 free items, sometimes we end up throwing them because we didn't check the expiration date.

 Take advantage of Buy Now, Pay Later schemes when grocery shopping.